 We typically find our BYOC customers operate best allowing us to perform routine maintenance operations (restarting pods, triggering indexing/compaction/gc).
 These operations may need to be performed unpredictably to react to shifting workloads or recent upgrades to your turbopuffer deployment.

-By default all control plane operations are automatically approved, but if you would like to make one or more operations require manual approval, you can edit the tpuf-ctl-cluster-controller-config-*
+By default all control plane operations are automatically approved, but if you would like to make one or more operations require manual approval, you can edit the tpuf-ctl-cluster-controller-config-* ConfigMap found in the tpuf-ctl-cluster namespace of your cluster.

-This ConfigMap defines a controller_config.yaml
+This ConfigMap defines a controller_config.yaml file with the following syntax:

 apiVersion: v1